 6. Three (3) letters of recommendation that reflect the applicant’s academic and clinical abilities, potential for success in graduate studies, and personal qualities predictive of professional success as an audiologist; and

 7. A personal statement that addresses the applicant’s goals, aspirations, and motivation for pursuing professional doctoral education in audiology.

 Furthermore, it is expected that applicants will have successfully completed an undergraduate major in Speech-Language Pathology and Audiology or Communication Sciences and Disorders.
 For applicants with other undergraduate majors, the Department of Communication Sciences and Disorders has outlined minimum and recommended preparatory coursework for graduate study in speech-language pathology.
-In some cases, applicants without preparatory coursework in speech pathology and audiology may be considered for graduate admission, but the program of study may require two additional semesters of added coursework.
+In some cases, applicants without preparatory coursework in speech pathology and audiology may be considered for graduate admission, but the program of study may require additional coursework.

 All applicants being considered for admission will be provided with a personal interview with members of the CSD faculty.

 1 Please submit all official transcripts directly to CSDCAS: